Hewlett Packard Enterprise (NYSE:HPE) Issues Q4 2021 Earnings Guidance

 Hewlett Packard Enterprise (NYSE:HPE) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $0.440-$0.520 for the period, compared to the Thomson Reuters consensus estimate of $0.490.
+The company provided earnings per share guidance of $0.440-$0.520 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.490.
 The company issued revenue guidance of -.Hewlett Packard Enterprise also updated its FY 2021 guidance to $1.880-$1.960 EPS.

-Hewlett Packard Enterprise (NYSE:HPE) last issued its earnings results on Wednesday, September 1st.
-The technology company reported $0.47 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.42 by $0.05.
-The company had revenue of $6.90 billion for the quarter, compared to analysts’ expectations of $6.93 billion.
-Hewlett Packard Enterprise had a return on equity of 8.24% and a net margin of 3.73%.
-During the same period last year, the business earned $0.32 EPS.
-Hewlett Packard Enterprise’s quarterly revenue was up 1.2% compared to the same quarter last year.
-On average, research analysts forecast that Hewlett Packard Enterprise will post 0.83 earnings per share for the current fiscal year.

-A number of equities analysts have issued reports on HPE shares.
-Zacks Investment Research downgraded Hewlett Packard Enterprise from a buy rating to a hold rating and set a $15.00 price target for the company. in a research note on Thursday, September 9th.
-Deutsche Bank Aktiengesellschaft upped their price target on Hewlett Packard Enterprise from $17.00 to $18.00 and gave the stock a buy rating in a report on Wednesday, June 2nd.
-Morgan Stanley restated a hold rating and set a $18.00 price objective on shares of Hewlett Packard Enterprise in a research note on Friday, July 2nd.
-Barclays upped their target price on shares of Hewlett Packard Enterprise from $15.00 to $16.00 and gave the stock an equal weight rating in a research note on Wednesday, June 2nd.
-Finally, Wells Fargo & Company raised their price target on shares of Hewlett Packard Enterprise from $18.00 to $20.00 and gave the company an overweight rating in a research report on Friday, September 3rd.
+A number of analysts recently weighed in on the stock.
+Barclays increased their price objective on shares of Hewlett Packard Enterprise from $15.00 to $16.00 and gave the stock an equal weight rating in a report on Wednesday, June 2nd.
+Zacks Investment Research downgraded Hewlett Packard Enterprise from a buy rating to a hold rating and set a $15.00 price objective on the stock. in a report on Thursday, September 9th.
+Wells Fargo & Company raised their price target on Hewlett Packard Enterprise from $18.00 to $20.00 and gave the stock an overweight rating in a research report on Friday, September 3rd.
 They noted that the move was a valuation call.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating and eight have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $16.62.
+Deutsche Bank Aktiengesellschaft raised their price target on Hewlett Packard Enterprise from $17.00 to $18.00 and gave the company a buy rating in a research note on Wednesday, June 2nd.
+Finally, Evercore ISI raised Hewlett Packard Enterprise from an in-line rating to an outperform rating and lifted their price target for the stock from $16.00 to $20.00 in a report on Sunday, July 25th.
+One analyst has rated the stock with a sell rating, five have given a hold rating and eight have given a buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $16.62.

+The business also recently declared a quarterly dividend, which will be paid on Wednesday, October 6th.
+Shareholders of record on Monday, September 13th will be given a dividend of $0.12 per share.
+The ex-dividend date is Friday, September 10th.
+This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.57%.
+Hewlett Packard Enterprise’s dividend payout ratio (DPR) is 35.56%.

-In related news, CEO Irv Rothman sold 10,000 shares of Hewlett Packard Enterprise stock in a transaction dated Wednesday, September 8th.
-The stock was sold at an average price of $14.96, for a total value of $149,600.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Thomas E. Black, Jr. sold 16,512 shares of Hewlett Packard Enterprise stock in a transaction dated Friday, September 10th.
-The stock was sold at an average price of $14.55, for a total transaction of $240,249.60.
+In related news, SVP Thomas E. Black, Jr. sold 16,512 shares of Hewlett Packard Enterprise stock in a transaction dated Friday, September 10th.
+The stock was sold at an average price of $14.55, for a total value of $240,249.60.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Irv Rothman sold 10,000 shares of the firm’s stock in a transaction that occurred on Wednesday, September 8th.
+The shares were sold at an average price of $14.96, for a total value of $149,600.00.
 The disclosure for this sale can be found here.
 Company insiders own 0.52% of the company’s stock.

 About Hewlett Packard Enterprise